Call-Me-Doc/Goob-lore/Lore Thunking/List Of Mods.md

 + acts as an artificial Willpower increase of 3/5/7. [if used to fight back against Ominous, it breaks]

 ## Chameleon Plating
-[Unique]
+[Unique - STDD]
 *Originally intended for military use, this high end mod is occasionally seen in the hands of police in areas with higher crime rates.*
 + lets you almost seamlessly blend in with your background at a moment's notice

 ----
 # Arms:

 ## Hidden Blade
-[only available from GOO8ER ^08a9fd]
+[Only available from GOO8ER]
 *A dagger embedded in your forearm that pops out when in use.
 Useful in situations where your foes need to not know you're armed.*
-- good for stealth
-- "you need to leave your weapons at the check in counter" situations can let you keep it
+- Gives you an emergency weapon, available whenever you might need it, giving you a +1 damage whenever you aren't wielding a weapon in that hand.

 ## Grappling Hook
 [available after agreeing to not work for pay at the Waffler House, and working 3 times]